 First plans.
 Work out beforehand what type of speech you want.
 Do some planning.
 Jot down an idea or two and be ready for any surprises.
-You should consider taking a look at the party venue.
-Work out the best location from which to speak.
-If party music is planned you should be able to use a microphone.
+Also, you should consider taking a look at the party venue.
+From there, you can work out the best location from which to speak.
+Thus, if party music is planned you should be able to use a microphone.
 It’s essential kit for a noisy party atmosphere.

 For starters.
 Aim to speak near the start of the party when people have arrived, had a drink or two and conversation flows.
 If dinner is being served aim to speak before dinner.
 It’s not the best opportunity for an after dinner speech.

 The next course.
 If you have organised the party then it’s best to say a quick thank you to the hotel or catering staff.
 Or, if the EAs and PAs have organised the party, it’s definitely best to thank them for all their hard work.
 It’s always a challenge to organise the office party, so a big thank you will be well received.

 Presents.
 The office party is a good time for some other thanks—for people or teams.
 So when you thank people, remember to get the technique right.
 For example, “And now, someone who’s always committed to the customer, someone who always puts their customer first, someone who it is a pleasure to work with…[pause]…first name, second name”.
 Applause will kick in spontaneously when you get it this way round.
 If you name the person and then keep talking, the audience loses track of the applause point.